Tipton Health Webinars

 Authentic and Extraordinary Leadership for Achieving Success

-Kim Nagy, former Northwest Community Healthcare EVP and CNO, will share a unique experiential perspective on the role that authentic leadership, peer support and resiliency all play in achieving organizational imperatives.
+Kim Nagy, former Northwest Community Healthcare EVP and CNO, shared a unique experiential perspective on the role that authentic leadership, peer support and resiliency all play in achieving organizational imperatives.
 This session will help identify leadership characteristics and develop support systems that add value to your professional stories/experiences, enabling the nurse leader to achieve a higher level of resiliency and professional accomplishment.

 S.O.S.
 Response: Solid Operational Strategies to Help Your Nurses Manage Traumatic Stress

-Medical traumatologist Dr. Chrys Parker, Ed.D., J.D., ECA-LM, uses an entertaining approach to explain the biology of traumatic stress and outline fast-track strategies for its effective management.
+Medical traumatologist Dr. Chrys Parker, Ed.D., J.D., ECA-LM, used an entertaining approach to explain the biology of traumatic stress and outline fast-track strategies for its effective management.
 Nurses are heroic caregivers, but are also vulnerable to traumatic stressors and the toll which these take on operational and clinical effectiveness.
 Dr. Parker is a Fellow of the American Academy of Experts in Traumatic Stress, Certified in Illness (Medical) Trauma and Forensic Traumatology, the President of the American Board for Certification of Clinical Education and Training, as well as an Assistant Professor Adjunct at the University of Texas Health Science Center.

 Leading from the Front Lines—Nurse Executives Discuss the Challenges of Managing the COVID Crisis